ENV Certificate Program Frequently Asked Questions

 - Participate in the ENV Senior Colloquium; and

-- Present your work at the annual PEI Discovery Day
+- Present your work at the annual HMEI Discovery Day

 WHAT IS THE MAIN DIFFERENCE IN THE TWO CERTIFICATE TRACKS?